About Charles Dawkins Jr.

 Charles Dawkins Jr. was raised in Ohio by great parents.
 He received his undergraduate degree from Ohio University's Honors Tutorial College.
 Subsequent to receiving his degree from the Honors Tutorial College, he attended American University's Washington College of Law.
 He was fortunate to have not only great teachers at American University but also great faculty mentors.
 One of his professors was the first African American awarded an atheletic scholarship to play SEC College basketball.

 He practices law in the current areas; Federal and State Criminal Defense, Immigration Law, NJ.
-Third Circuit Court of Appeals Criminal and Civil Appeals, Appeals to the United States Supreme Court, and Habeas Corpus Briefs.
+Third Circuit Court of Appeals Criminal and Civil Appeals, Appeals to the United States Supreme Court, and Habeas Corpus Briefs and Personal Injury Law.

 - Has Been Working with Juvenile Law in Juvenile & Family Court